sleeplessglory/big-data/README.md

 ## 🏰 Clustering
 Regarding this project the clustering algorithms have been applied.
-Let's check some of the results:
+Let's check some of the results:<br>
 **Clustered data visualisation**
 ![image](https://github.com/user-attachments/assets/1eace2f0-5472-47bb-9564-5e01ff606af1)